We all sigh with relief when the midges are on their way out and we can relax our sweet itch regime for a few months.

 Rain scald - a skin infection often exacerbated by rugs

-This powder is also a useful preventative for horses prone to mud fever – massaging it into the skin after first rinsing off mud if necessary and drying with a towel, can keep the lower legs free of this infection.
-In addition, to help prevent mud fever, I would avoid covering up the legs in turnout socks or boots, for the reasons I have given above and refrain from brushing lower legs in case the waterproof outer mantle of the skin is broken, allowing microbes in.
+This powder is also a useful preventative for horses prone to mud fever and similar conditions – massaging it into the skin (after first rinsing off mud if necessary and drying with a towel) cleans, dries and helps keep the lower legs clear of infection.
+In addition, to help prevent mud fever, I would avoid covering up the legs in turnout socks or boots and refrain from brushing lower legs in case the waterproof outer mantle of the skin is broken, allowing microbes in.
 For more details, have a read of my blog article about mud fever.

 How can you nip these skin conditions in the bud, once they've started?

-A developed case of 'mud fever', also known as pastern dermatitis
+A developed case of pastern dermatitis, commonly known as 'mud fever'

 Rain scald starts as rough scaly bald patches usually along the back and shoulders, in the forelock and under the mane.
 They are usually visible but it’s good practice to check over the coat with your fingers regularly to feel for any lesions.
 There may be heat present.